 CULTURAL SUBJECTS - The Environment, History, Geography and Science are all introduced through project work.
 This includes many varied art and craft activities, experiments and group discussions.

-ADDITIONAL ACTIVITIES - To complement the Montessori work we have a wide range of activities which include: gardening, free play outside in our free-flow areas and in our main playground area, crafts, music, singing, cooking and an external teacher comes into school to teach Dancing.
+ADDITIONAL ACTIVITIES - To complement the Montessori work we have a wide range of activities which include: gardening, free play outside in our free-flow areas and in our main playground area, crafts, music, singing, cooking and our on-site allotment.

 In addition to classroom experiences we have various theatrical productions throughout the year at Christmas and in the summer.
-We enjoy local trips; walks, going to parks, Dulwich Picture Gallery and visits from members of the community (fire, police,etc.).
-We enjoy an anual visit from a mobile farm and when possible forest school sessions.
+We enjoy local trips; walks, going to parks, and visits from members of the community (fire, police,etc.).
+We enjoy an anual visit from a mobile farm.

 Maria Montessori was an Italian physician, educator, philosopher and humanitarian.
 She is best known for her philosophy and the Montessori method of education of children from birth to adolescence.
 Her educational method is in use today in schools and nurseries throughout the world.